Dr Rosie Odhuba (Clinical Psychologist) BA (Hons) PsychD CPsychol

 I use evidence- based models which I have extensive experience in, such as Cognitive Behavioural Therapy (CBT) and mindfulness based approaches such as Acceptance and Commitment Therapy (ACT).
-I keep my knowledge up to date with regular training, attending a monthly ACT workshop group and receiving regular clinical supervision from another qualified clinical psychologist to continue to improve my practise.
-I have also received recent training in clinical hypnosis and can now practise this alongside my established therapeutic practise, when required.
+I also use EMDR (Eye Movement Desensitization Reprocessing); particularly effective for dealing with past and recent trauma.
+I keep my knowledge up to date with regular training in all modalities, attending a monthly ACT workshop group and receiving regular clinical and EMDR supervision from other qualified clinical psychologists, to continue to improve my practise.

 Individual therapy sessions are usually weekly (or fortnightly) dependent on need and convenience and usually last for 50 minutes per session.

 I also offer video-call therapy as well as via the phone.